thomasgtaylor/how.wtf/content/post/2023-05-03-delete-local-branches-not-on-remote-using-git.md

 ---
-title: Delete local branches not on remote using Git
-date: 2023-05-03T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-03 23:55:00-04:00
 description: How to delete local branches that are not on remote using git.
-categories:
-- Programming
 tags:
-- Git
+- git
+title: Delete local branches not on remote using Git
 ---

 After merging changes or working on temporary branches, users may retain a list of orphaned git branches on their local machine.
 Rather than deleting each branch one-by-one, running a simple script can clear them out.